-- PTC #9 poses a direct threat to Florida starting as early as Friday night, but more likely beginning Saturday. - Heavy rainfall of 2-5" with localized totals possibly double that will be possible across Central & South Florida.
-It is too early to tell what rainfall impacts may occur in North Florida. - Soils remain saturated from the fairly active wet season across much of the Peninsula, which could lead to an elevated flash flood threat this weekend and early next week. - Streamflows in the Peninsula are running near to below normal, and it may take more than 4-6" of rain to cause issues along the rivers in the Peninsula. - The threat of tropical storm force winds across the state is increasing, but exactly where tropical storm force winds occur is uncertain. - If the storm passes to the west of the Peninsula, then there may be an isolated tornado threat across the Peninsula. - It remains too early to get specific about storm surge impacts to the state, but this will continue to be monitored. - Elevated surf and dangerous rip currents will be likely at most Florida beaches this weekend.
-The next briefing packet will be issued this evening with the 5 PM advisory.
+- PTC #9 poses a direct threat to Florida starting as early as Friday night, but more likely beginning Saturday morning. - Heavy rainfall of 2-5" with localized totals possibly double that will be possible across Central & South Florida.
+It is too early to tell what rainfall impacts may occur in North Florida. - Soils remain saturated from the fairly active wet season across much of the Peninsula, which could lead to an elevated flash flood threat this weekend and early next week. - Streamflows in the Peninsula are running near to below normal, and it may take more than 4-6" of rain to cause issues along the rivers in the Peninsula. - The threat of tropical storm force winds across the state is increasing, but exactly where tropical storm force winds occur is uncertain. - If the storm passes to the west of the Peninsula, then there may be an isolated tornado threat across the Peninsula. - It remains too early to get specific about storm surge impacts to the state, but this will continue to be monitored. - Elevated surf and dangerous rip currents will be likely at most Florida beaches this weekend. - Tropical Storm Watches may be issued tomorrow for the Keys and South Florida, depending on the track of the storm.

+The next briefing packet will be issued Thursday morning with the 11 AM ET advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.